Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Empirical Evaluation

+To answer \labelcref{rq1}, we evaluate the effectiveness of \emph{\gls{ours}} in identifying test cases, i.e., complete solutions, that amplify \addedtext{safety-related} behavioral differences between two versions of \textsc{InterFuser}.
+Unlike existing \gls{mr} approaches that target outright violations of predefined properties, our objective is to identify solutions that exhibit large discrepancies in their effects on the two \gls{ads} versions.
+We compare \emph{\gls{ours}} against the two baseline methods under the same search budget, using the \emph{\gls{ds}} metric as the primary indicator of effectiveness.

 To ensure a comprehensive evaluation, we assess each method under multiple configurations of the fitness threshold \(\theta_f\) and distance threshold \(\theta_d\).
-The fitness threshold controls the required degree of behavioral difference between the two \glspl{ads}, reflecting the severity of the identified complete solutions, where higher values correspond to more substantial differences.
+The fitness threshold controls the required degree of behavioral difference between the two \glspl{ads}, reflecting the severity of the identified complete solutions; higher values correspond to greater differences.
 The distance threshold, on the other hand, governs the minimal dissimilarity between retained solutions, thus controlling the diversity of the complete solutions.
-By exploring a wide range of threshold values, we are able to compare the performance of different approaches under varying demands for severity and diversity of the generated complete solutions.
-Specifically, we use \(\theta_f \in \{0.5, 0.8, 1.0, 1.3, 1.5, 2.0\} \) to cover a meaningful spectrum of behavioral differences observed across all methods.
-This range was chosen to approximately extend up to the 70th percentile of the fitness values observed in our experiments (around 2.0), ensuring that the selected thresholds capture realistic and informative levels of severity.
-Solutions with fitness below 0.5 are excluded due to their limited discriminative value and minimal impact on differentiating between the two \glspl{ads}.
+By exploring a wide range of threshold values, we can compare the performance of different approaches under varying demands for the severity and diversity of the generated complete solutions.
+Specifically, we use \(\theta_f \in \{1.0, 1.3, 1.5, 1.8, 2.0, 2.3\} \) to cover a meaningful spectrum of \deletedtext{behavioral differences observed across all methods}\addedtext{severity constraints applied on the generated test cases}.
+This range was chosen to approximately span the 80th percentile of the fitness values observed in our experiments (around 2.3), ensuring that the selected thresholds capture realistic and informative levels of severity.
+Solutions with fitness below 1.0 are excluded due to their limited discriminative value and minimal impact\deletedtext{ on differentiating between the two \glspl{ads}}.
 For \(\theta_d\), we consider values from 0.0 to 4.0 in increments of 0.4, covering a range of diversity requirements from lenient to stringent.
-The upper bound was selected based on the 95th percentile of pairwise distances among all generated solutions, ensuring that the threshold range meaningfully reflects the observed distribution of solution diversity.
+The upper bound was set to the 95th percentile of pairwise distances across all generated solutions, ensuring the threshold range meaningfully reflects the observed distribution of solution diversity.